• Home

 creative home decor fabrics source for DIY pillow projects

-My go-to fabric source #1 Tablecloth
+My go-to fabric source for pillow covers: #1 Tablecloth

 Tablecloth is probably the most affordable home decor grade fabric you can find.
 I bought this 60″ by 104″ stripe tablecloth for around $16!
 With that much fabric, you can make 5 medium sized throw pillows!
 That is $4 per pillow.